milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Privacy_policy.md

 You do not need to create an account to use any Wikimedia Site.

-If you do create an account, you do not need to give us your name or email address.
+If you do create an account, you do not need to give us your name or email address (although you can if you choose to, such as for the "Email this user" feature for example).

 If you do not create an account, your contributions will be publicly attributed to your IP address.